ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+c = 7

+Assign the new value of c to equal the old value of c (5) and add it with the value of d (2).
+5+2 = 7 so c is now equal to 7.

+= : Assigns a value you to c
++ : adds numbers or concatenates strings

 ## Question 3